jkool702/forkrun/DOCS/RESILIENCE_PROTOCOL.md

 ---

 ## §4.
-Catastrophic Failure: The Seqlock Ledger & Checkpoints
+Catastrophic Failure: Conservative Abort + Seqlock Ledger

-If a worker suffers a catastrophic death (e.g., `SIGKILL`), it cannot execute its `EXIT` trap.
-It cannot revert its output, and it cannot deposit the batch into Escrow.
+A `CLAIMING` or `COMMITTING` death (§2.3, RACE) cannot be recovered

-### 4.1 The 3-Second Grace Period
+locally: the ticket is unattributable (claim race) or the commit is ambiguous (ack race — re-execution could double-emit).
+The reactor aborts the run and the Seqlock ledger below carries the resume.

-When the `ring_poll` reactor catches a `WORKER_DEATH` event, it increments a `trap_ack_pending` counter for that `wID`.
-If a corresponding `TRAP_ACK` arrives, the counter decrements to 0.
+### 4.1 No Grace Period

-If the counter is > 0, an asynchronous 3,000-millisecond countdown begins.
-If the timer expires and the counter is still > 0, the orchestrator declares a **Catastrophic Failure** and triggers a global `ring_abort`.
+There is no trap-ACK wait and no timeout: recovery runs synchronously in the death handler (revert + escrow deposit are a few microseconds), so every death is classified the moment the death pipe fires. `TRAP_ACK` carries poison-skip notices only.

 ### 4.2 The Seqlock Ledger
 The `ring_order` thread acts as a deterministic observer.
 As batches successfully complete, `ring_order` merges them.
 Because batches finish out of order, the leading edge of completed work is "jagged."